 If you've been following my blog for a while, then you know that I'm all about quick and easy healthy meals.
 I cannot bring myself to eat boring, bland food.
 Taste is just as important as nutrient quality in my book.
 Whipping up fast nutritious meals that are equally enjoyable to eat is essential!

-There are always a few key components to making moist chicken recipes:
+There are a few key components to making tender and juicy chicken recipes:

 Salt and Seasonings (Herbs, etc)